Academic Peer Advisors

 manakamura@wesleyan.edu

 Hi everyone!
-My name is Miko (she/her) and I am a rising senior.
+My name is Miko (she/her) and I am a Biology BA/MA student.
+During undergrad, I majored in Molecular Biology & Biochemistry with a minor in Global Engagement.
 I’m from Japan and the U.S., but I grew up in seven different countries from Cyprus, Egypt, to Kazakhstan.
-On campus, I’m involved in various community-based programs in STEM such as Wesleyan Mathematics and Science Scholars (WesMaSS) and Wesleyan Women in Science (WesWIS) as a steering committee member, where we organize and coordinate events such as faculty lunches, lab tours, career information sessions, and various social events.
+On campus, I have been involved in various community-based programs in STEM such as Wesleyan Mathematics and Science Scholars (WesMaSS) and Wesleyan Women in Science (WesWIS) as a steering committee member, where we organize and coordinate events such as faculty lunches, lab tours, career information sessions, and various social events.
 I am also a member of the Mitchel Lab in the Biology Department where I study how cells proliferate, migrate, and behave using cell and molecular biology techniques, as well as approaches utilizing principles of engineering.
-I also TA and am a peer tutor for various STEM courses such as General Chemistry, Principles of Biology, and Biochemistry.
-As a first-generation American and college student, I can relate to the struggles and fear that come with moving to a new country and into a very academic and unique environment like Wesleyan.
+I have been a teaching assistant and a peer tutor for various STEM courses such as General Chemistry, Principles of Biology, and Biochemistry.
+As a first-generation American and college student, I can relate to the struggles and fear that come with moving to a new country and into a rigorous academic environment like at Wesleyan.
 Feel free to reach out to me with any questions or simply to chat!
 I look forward to meeting you all in the fall!

 • Daniel Tung (he/him/his)

-2026: (prospective) Molecular Biology and Biochemistry, Science in Society
+2026: Molecular Biology and Biochemistry, Science and Technology Studies

 dtung@wesleyan.edu